giucris/yasp/README.md

 #### YaspExecution and YaspPlan

-The main component of the YaspService module are `YaspExecution` and `YaspPlan` and of course the `YaspService`.
+The main component of the YaspService module are `YaspExecution`, `YaspPlan` and of course the `YaspService`.

 A YaspExecution is a model that define an e2e ETL job executed by the `YaspService`.

-A YaspExecution define a `SessionConf` that describe how the `SparkSession` will be created and a `YaspPlan` that describe all data operations within an ETL job as a List of `YaspSource`, a List of `YaspProcess` and a List of `YaspSink`.
+A YaspExecution define a `SessionConf` that describe how the `SparkSession` will be created and a `YaspPlan` that describe all data operations within the ETL job.

 ```scala
 case class SessionConf(